NBISweden/urdr/README.md

 ## Frontend dev server

-In order to install/update packages in the node server you should:
+In order to install/update packages in the node-urdr server you should:

 - Make the neccessary updates in the package.json
 - Execute the following commands: